Felixel42/bachelor-thesis/README.md

 # Bachelor thesis

-The objective of my thesis can be briefly described  as: Create a 2.0 version of Project Oaken's [water-meter-acorn](https://github.com/Oaken-Innovations/water-meter-acorn).
-New features are:
+The objective of my thesis can be briefly described  as: Design and implement a 2.0 version of Project Oaken's [water-meter-acorn](https://github.com/Oaken-Innovations/water-meter-acorn).
+Additional features are:

 * Authentication via the Ethereum Blockchain
 * Separate views for admin and customer
 * Hourly recording of smart meter readings and payment history.

 ## Goals

+Cut out **intermediaries** involved in the billing and payment process of water suppliers.
+Utilizing the reliable, distributed and tamper-proof characteristics of Blockchain infrastructure to improve services around one of the most valuable resources.
+See also [Project Oaken's Video](https://youtu.be/DsR5Y7SiPlM?t=200)

+It was a great opportunity for me to gain experiences about Ethereum, Smart Contracts and the related technologies.

 ## Table of contents